 Southwold's historic Pier plays home to a cafe and restaurant plus Tim Hunkin's Under the Pier Show; collection of hand-built, utterly silly, totally potty machinery, the Wacky Walk of Mirrors, the Waterclock and The Quantum Tunnelling Telescope; demonstrating the latest advances in particle physics and quantum dynamics focusing on time and space to bring you everything that could possibly happen in the North Sea... including nuclear explosions and singing mermaids!

-After a stroll along the pier and out to sea, enjoy locally caught fish and chips or a hearty roast dinner at The Crown or walk down to the harbour to The Harbour Inn.
+After a stroll along the pier and out to sea, enjoy locally caught fish and chips or a hearty roast dinner at The Crown or walk down to the harbour to The Sail Loft or The Harbour Inn.

 Check out our Southwold Town Guide to plan your visit.